 (*1) Until December 31, 2037, a 2.1% Special Income Tax for Reconstruction will be added to income tax.

-For example, if your "taxable income"—calculated by subtracting various deductions and expenses from your annual profits at Exness—is 2 million yen (assuming you have no other income), your income tax liability would be as follows:
+For example, if your "taxable income"—calculated by subtracting various deductions and expenses from your annual profit at Exness—is 2 million yen (assuming you have no other income), your income tax liability would be as follows:

 2,000,000 yen × 10% – 97,500 yen